bautigaraventa/WonderQ/README.md

 ### Input:
     - body:
-        - message: String The exact message,
+        - message: {String} The exact message,
-        - payload: (optional) Any Additional information of the message,
+        - payload: (optional) {Any} Additional information of the message,

 ### Output:
     - successful: